 The entity shall follow the access code and allow inter-connectivity to another petroleum and petroleum products pipeline as per the provisions of the relevant regulations for access code for petroleum and petroleum products pipelines.
 The entity shall abide by an affiliate code of conduct notified by the Board for the purpose.

-Provisions regarding modifications or expansion or extension in a petroleum and petroleum products pipeline.
+Provisions regarding modifications or expansion or extension [or tie-in connectivity or laying of spur-lines]in a petroleum and petroleum products pipeline.

 An entity proposing to